Day of the Week Calculator

 - For many employees, Tuesday is the most productive of all the working days.

 - This is also the day where most job applications are submitted.

 - One of the most well-known Tuesday is Black Tuesday, which was Tuesday, October 29th, 1929.
 This was the day of the Great Stock Market Crash, and the start of the Great Depression.

 - Also known as Hump Day in the U.S. because of its place in the middle of the workweek.
 It's the hump that requires crossing before making it to the end, which is Friday.

-- While Ash Wednesday mainly refers to the Christian holy day of prayer, fasting, and repentance, it can also refer to a series of bushfires that occurred in South Australia in 1983.
+- While Ash Wednesday mainly refers to the Christian holy day of prayer, fasting, and repentance, it can also refer to a series of bushfires that occurred in south-eastern Australia in 1983.
 The bushfires are considered one of the biggest disasters in Australian history; 75 people died, and over $300 million in damage.